gavofyork/scripts/README.md

 $ vim my-first-host.config
 ```

-**NOTE**: All hosts in your network should share a DNS domain and have each have an `A` record with their host name;
+**NOTE**: All hosts in your network should share a DNS domain and have each have an `A` record with their host name.

 2. Deploy to a new machine:

 **NOTE**: THERE ARE REQUIREMENTS:

 - Machine must be a fresh Ubuntu 20.04 host;
-- the local running user must have password-less SSH root access to the machine (this may be rescinded after deployment if desired);
+- the local running user must have password-less SSH root access to the machine (this may be rescinded after deployment if desired).

 ```sh
 $ ./deploy.sh my-first-host.config `whoami`